Nick Madrigal Preview, Player Props: Cubs vs. Diamondbacks

-Nick Madrigal -- with an on-base percentage of .200 in his past 10 games, 119 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on September 7 at 7:40 PM ET.
+Nick Madrigal -- with an on-base percentage of .207 in his past 10 games, 111 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Arizona Diamondbacks, with Zac Gallen on the hill, on September 8 at 2:20 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Giants.
+In his previous game he had a hitless performance (0-for-1) against the Diamondbacks.

 Nick Madrigal Game Info & Props vs. the Diamondbacks